Guidance Towards Painting

 Interior wall painting

-Emulsion paints dry quickly and are washable, stain resistant and durable.
+Emulsion paints dry quickly and are washable, stain-resistant and durable.
 They give a smoother finish.
 Distempers are available in dry and oil-bound varieties.
 They are more popular for lower budget schemes.
 Oil paints take a longer time to dry.
 Wooden and other metal surfaces are not treated with wall paints.
 Normally these are treated with Enamel paints.
-Polishing of wooden surfaces and high-end metallic finishes are not dealt with in this article.
+The polishing of wooden surfaces and high-end metallic finishes are not dealt with within this article.